bigarcia/MesserProject/README.md

 $ pip install pyodbc

+$pip install matplot

+$pip install numpy

-O Server utilizado para o SQL Server foi: localhost\SQLEXPRESS O testes foram realizados no Azura Data Studio.
+The server used for SQL Server was: localhost\SQLEXPRESS The tests were performed in Azura Data Studio.